This website is in honor of our Sovereign Lord who graciously orchestrates the release of those who, without His gracious intervention,

 36:26-27) It is only in this regenerated

-new spiritual nature that God enables us to relate to Him spiritually
+new spiritual nature that God sovereignly enables us to relate to

 My investigations are centered around these critical question's;

-Does man's faith enable God's grace? — Or, does
+Does man's faith enable God's grace?—Or, does God's

-God's grace enable man's faith? - Or can both be true, or both be false?
-I believe that this is important for several
+grace enable man's faith?—Or can both be true, or both be false?
+I think that this is important for a few reasons...

-reasons.
 If only one of these views is truth, then they are dramatically opposed to one another!
-If both views are true, then circular
+If both views are true, then circular logic

-be a violation of any philosophical laws of reason, it would minimize God's grace and man's faith to something meaningless, since each
+of any philosophical laws of reason, it would minimize God's grace and man's faith to something meaningless, since each would depend

-would depend on the other to be viable.
-If neither is true, then we would be at the mercy of yet another paradox that would make one
+on the other to be viable.
+If neither is true, then we would be at the mercy of yet another paradox that would make one wonder if a

 I think that most Christian scholars and thinkers would agree that God would not purposefully obscure or oppress such an important